esa-oss/EclipseRCP-Patcher/README.md

   - A class implementing service "org.osgi.framework.hooks.weaving.WeavingHook"
   - A class that selects what patches are applicable for the current runtime environment and that registers the OSGi weaving service
   - A set of binaries of the patches that will be provided to the weaving service
   - The source code of the patch files in the form of Java classes.
-These Java classes are modifications of Eclipse classes and they can be found at XXX.
+These Java classes are modifications of Eclipse classes and they can be found at https://www.eclipse.org/downloads/